S-100 bus: Architecture

 The S-100 bus is a passive backplane of 100-pin printed circuit board edge connectors wired in parallel.
 Circuit cards measuring 5 × 10 in serving the functions of CPU, memory, or I/O interface plugged into these connectors.
 The bus signal definitions closely follow those of an 8080 microprocessor system, since the Intel 8080 microprocessor was the first microprocessor hosted on the S-100 bus.
 The 100 lines of the S-100 bus can be grouped into four types: 1) Power, 2) Data, 3) Address, and 4) Clock and control.

 Power supplied on the bus is bulk unregulated +8 Volt DC and ±16 Volt DC, designed to be regulated on the cards to +5 V (used by TTL ICs), -5 V and +12 V for the Intel 8080 CPU IC, ±12 V RS-232 line driver ICs, +12 V for disk drive motors.
 The onboard voltage regulation is typically performed by devices of the 78xx family (for example, a 7805 device to produce +5 volts).
-These are linear regulators which are commonly mounted on heat sinks.
+These linear regulators would commonly be mounted on heat sinks.

 The bi-directional 8-bit data bus of the Intel 8080 is split into two unidirectional 8-bit data buses.
 The processor could use only one of these at a time.
 The Sol-20 used a variation that had only a single 8-bit bus and used the now-unused pins as signal grounds to reduce electronic noise.
 The direction of the bus, in or out, was signaled using the otherwise unused DBIN pin.
 This became universal in the S-100 market as well, making the second bus superfluous.
 Later, these two 8-bit buses would be combined to support a 16-bit data width for more advanced processors, using the Sol's system to signal the direction.

-The address bus is 16-bits wide in the initial implementation and later extended to 24-bits wide.
+The address bus was 16-bits wide in the initial implementation and later extended to 24-bits wide.
 A bus control signal can put these lines in a tri-state condition to allow direct memory access.
 The Cromemco Dazzler, for example, is an early S-100 card that retrieved digital images from memory using direct memory access.

 Clock and control signals are used to manage the traffic on the bus.
 For example, the DO Disable line will tristate the address lines during direct memory access.
 Unassigned lines of the original bus specification were later assigned to support more advanced processors.
 For example, the Zilog Z-80 processor has a non-maskable interrupt line that the Intel 8080 processor does not.
 One unassigned line of the S-100 bus then was reassigned to support the non-maskable interrupt request.